ppy/osu-server-beatmap-submission/README.md

 ## Running

-> [!IMPORTANT]
-> This web app enables HTTPS redirection by default.
-> In local testing scenarios this can cause issues with certificate trust unless the .NET environment is correctly configured.
->
-> See [Generate self-signed certificates with the .NET CLI](https://learn.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide) in the .NET documentation for more information how to set this up.

 ### Standalone

 While the utility of it is limited, the project can be ran standalone.

 1. Run `docker compose up` from the project root directory to bring up a MySQL which uses with the `osu-web` information schema.
 2. Start the project in the `development` configuration.
-3. The application will start at https://localhost:7045.
+3. The application will start at http://localhost:5089.
     - When interacting with endpoints which require authorisation, every request will use an auto-generated user ID that increments with every request.
       If you wish to use a fixed user ID, then provide a `user_id: ${YOUR_ID_HERE}` header in the request, wherein `YOUR_ID_HERE` is the desired user ID as a number.